-The big change in 2018 is the implementation of the Tax Cuts and Jobs Act which sort of leveled the types of deductions available and also raised the higher standard deduction.
+The big change in 2018 is the implementation of the Tax Cuts and Jobs Act, which sort of leveled the types of deductions available and also raised the higher standard deduction.
 An individual now would need their total itemized deductions to exceed 12k, instead of the current 6k.
-That’s not nothing, a new congressional report shows that an estimated 18 million people will itemize deductions this year, down from 46 million last year.
+That’s not nothing; a new congressional report shows that an estimated 18 million people will itemize deductions this year, down from 46 million last year.

-If you normally give charitable contributions, a donor-advised fund can let you make one and receive an immediate tax break for the full donation, then recommend paying out grants from that fund to qualified charities over a longer period of time.
+If you normally give charitable contributions, a donor-advised fund can let you receive an immediate tax break for the full donation, then recommend paying out grants from that fund to qualified charities over a longer period of time.
 It’s a good way to get over the threshold, especially if you have the means to do it all at once.
 It can feel overwhelming, but if you do your research on which donor-advised fund is best for you, you’ll end up with a winner.

 Better yet, contact your accountant with this information and ask what else they can do.
 There are other tricks like donating stocks or transferring money from your IRA (if you’re 70 ½ or older) that can also be a tax-efficient way of getting to the required minimum distribution.
-You don’t want to get in trouble for any of these, so it’s important to make sure that you’re fiscally literate and working with a professional so that you don’t run afoul of any tax law by looking for these advantages.
+It’s important to make sure that you’re fiscally literate and working with a professional so that you don’t run afoul of any tax law by looking for these advantages.
 A good accountant will be knowledgeable and help you through this process.